 DID YOU KNOW?

-State-mandated inspections only happen when a patient or staff member files a complaint.
-Offices are simply contacted by phone, email, or fax to explain the complaint.
-If the office addresses the infection control issue in a timely manner, no further action is taken.
-Inspections are only performed when there is a valid risk to patients.
+The only time a dental office has a state-mandated inspection is when a patient or staff member files a complaint.
+Even after a complaint is received, the office is simply contacted by phone, email, or fax to explain the complaint.
+If the office addresses the issue in a timely manner, no further action is taken.
+General inspections come only when enough evidence is given to warrant a valid risk to patients.
 State health bodies do not have the money or manpower to inspect every dental office.
 Unless serious complaints are made, dental offices go unchecked and patients are left assuming their dentist is following strict safety protocols.

 Deadly Diseases